AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars4.md

 $$
 \begin{align}
 ^l\!\boldsymbol{\delta}&=^l\!\boldsymbol{l}-^l\!\boldsymbol{L}=^l\!\boldsymbol{u}-\,^{l-1}\!\boldsymbol{u},
-\quad l=1,2,3,4
+\quad l=1,2,3,4.
 \end{align}
 $$

 Since there are no body forces here, the axial force vector on each of the pieces is $\u{F}$.
-On applying the vector form of the Hook's law to each of the pieces we get
+Taking the length of each of the pieces to be $\Delta X$ and applying the vector form of the Hook's law to each of the pieces we get

 $$
 \begin{align}